konexios/konexios-embedded/linux/README.md

 apt-get install libsensors4-dev
 for Debian like distribution

+You may also need this package sudo apt-get install -y libcurl4-nss-dev

 Actually I wrote it for my laptop.
 I have a two temperature sensors on CPUs.
 There is no guarantee that this application will work correctly with your machine.